MosesSupposes/Purescript-By-Example/text/chapter5.md

 data List a = Nil | Cons a (List a)
 ```

-This example is taken from the `purescript-lists` package.
+This example is taken from the `lists` package.
 Here, the `Nil` constructor represents an empty list, and `Cons` is used to create non-empty lists from a head element and a tail.
 Notice how the tail is defined using the data type `List a`, making this a recursive data type.

 ## Using ADTs